pymupdf/PyMuPDF-Optional-Material/README.md

 Directory ``binary_setups``
 ----------------------------
 Contains zip files for installing PyMuPDF on your Windows system.

+In order to reduce space requirements and upload time, we will confine ourselves to a subset of supported Python versions: from 2017-10-18, we will restrict binary's upload to Python versions 2.7 and 3.4 or up.
+Python 3.4 is the last version that supports Win XP, so we will probably keep this, too.

+If you want a version not covered here, please record an issue.

-These files follow the naming convention ``pymupdf-1.11.1.c-pyXY-platform.zip``, where XY stands for the major and minor Python version (i.e. '27' is for any Python 2.7) and ``platform`` is the **bitness** of your Python (**not** the one of your Windows). 'c' is just a technical file identifier.
+The files follow the naming convention ``pymupdf-1.11.1-pyXY-platform.zip``, where XY stands for the major and minor Python version (i.e. '27' is for any Python 2.7) and ``platform`` is the **bitness** of your Python (**not** the one of your Windows).

 Over time, we will be publishing more versions.